louisduhalberruer/louisduhalberruer/README.md

 ### Unleashing creativity as a self-taught web developer
 I am a French full-stack web developer passionate about technology and always seeking new challenges.
 With nine years of experience in computer science, I have learned to explore new technologies through self-education.
 Web development has become a true passion for me as it allows me to unleash my creativity.

-In 2018, I founded my web design micro-enterprise, which has allowed me to put my web development skills into practice and contribute to the creation of attractive and functional websites for my clients.
+In 2018, I founded my web design business, which has allowed me to put my web development skills into practice and contribute to the creation of attractive and functional websites for my clients.

+I'm specialized with theses technologies :
+- Development : Vue.js, Nuxt, TypeScript, TailwindCSS, Fastify
+- CMS : Directus, Strapi
+- Data : MongoDB, Firestore, PostgreSQL, Redis
+- Design : Figma, Sketch, Affinity suite
+- System : UNIX/Linux, Docker, Proxmox

+I worked on large project that using micro-services architecture, working on video streaming, low-latency apps, kiosk apps, etc.

 So don't hesitate to take a look at my profile and contact me if you have any projects in mind!

 <br/>